saphal/Coursera_Capstone/README.md

 <h2>Installation</h2>
-I would recommend to download annoconda on your machine and seabon library.
+I would recommend to download annoconda on your machiney.

 <h2>Project Motivation</h2>